jhealy/aspnet45-docker-selenium/readme.md

 ## WIN10 FOR THE WIN

-Put steps to run the tests here....
-Put in a separate dock to setup and run in your environment.
-Have zips for the mvc and selenium binaries for no hassle publish, instead of having to build the solution.
+Windows 10 containers are able to run Selenium tests.
+See the instructions at [how to build a Selenium / .NET Framework / Windows 10 container](win10/buildme-win10.md) to get going.

 ### SEEMS SIMILAR TO